isl-org/OpenBot/open-code/src/services/README.md

   Go to the Google Cloud
   Console (https://console.cloud.google.com/) and sign in using the same Google account that you use for Firebase.
 This ensures seamless integration between the services.
 At the top of the page, you'll see the current project name.
 Click on it to open the project selector.
-Under the `ALL` section, select the project you want to switch to.
+Under the `ALL` section, select the project you added to firebase and switch to it.

   <img style="padding-right: 2%; padding-top: 2%; padding-bottom: 2%;" src="../../../docs/images/firebase_google_cloud_console.jpg" alt="Google Cloud Console" width="30%"/>
   <img style="padding-right: 2%; padding-top: 2%; padding-bottom: 2%;" src="../../../docs/images/firebase_google_cloud_project.jpg" alt="Google Cloud Console" width="30%"/>